-According to the Canadian Alcohol and Drug Use Survey (CADUMS) released in 2011, 56.5% of the people in opioid treatment programs in Ontario were coping with dependence to over-the-counter codeine preparations or prescription opioids.
+According to the most recent Canadian Alcohol and Drug Use Survey (CADUMS), 56.5% of the people in opioid treatment programs in Ontario were coping with dependence to over-the-counter codeine preparations or prescription opioids.
 Only 15.7% were addicted to Heroin.

-Segue Clinic aims to respond to this growing epidemic.
+Segue Clinic has been responding to this growing epidemic since 2003.
 We recognize that high quality treatment for those struggling with addiction is limited, and we know that increasing access to comprehensive care is absolutely vital for our patients to succeed.

 What are Opioids?

 Also known as “opiates,” opioids are drugs with powerful pain-relieving properties.
 When prescribed by a doctor and used responsibly, opioids can reduce pain and treat other symptoms.
 If they are over-used, opioids can change the way the brain works, causing the dependence and strong cravings that lead to addiction.
 Natural opioids (Morphine, Codeine, Opium, etc.) are substances that are derived from the opium poppy while semi-synthetic opioids (OxyContin, Hydromorph Contin, Dilaudid, Percocet, Heroin, etc.) are produced in a laboratory from natural opioids.
 Synthetic opioids (Fentanyl, Methadone, Demerol, etc.) are manufactured in a laboratory.
 The following are some of the opioids being used now:

 Here are some of the opioids being used now:

 - OxyContin: OxyContin is a time-released, 12 hour pain medication for people who need around-the-clock pain relief.